ibiscardigan/ansible_multipass/README.md

-# ansible_multipass
+# Ansible Collection - hlsm.multipass

-ansible module to manage the multipass interface
+Documentation for the collection.